TYPO3/Surf/Documentation/GettingStarted/Index.rst

 Per default Surf expects the deployment configuration files within the .surf directory in your project.

-If you like you can specify the configuration directory with the command option --configurationPath. (:ref:`cli-usage-configuration-path-section`)
+If you like you can specify the configuration directory with the command option --configurationPath (:ref:`cli-usage-configuration-path-section`) or you could add an environment variable called SURF_WORKSPACE.

 But for now we are going to place our deployment configuration files in the .surf directory.